-For the unit classes A (EUR) and R (EUR), the Company shall in principle distribute annually within three months after the end of the financial year the interest, dividend payments and income from Fund units and from loan and repurchase transactions that has accrued to these unit classes during the financial year where this has not been used to cover expenses.
-Capital gains and other income may also be eligible for distribution.
+For the unit classes A (EUR), P (EUR), P2 (EUR) and R (EUR), the Company shall in principle distribute annually within three months after the end of the financial year the interest, dividend payments and income from Fund units and from loan and repurchase transactions that has accrued to these unit classes during the financial year where this has not been used to defray expenses.
+Capital gains and other income may be eligible for distribution as well.
 The amount and the date of the distribution shall be determined by the Company at its own discretion within the framework outlined above.